zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 The field $i$ is pointing at some position in the sequence of accounts and notes.
-All the notes belonging to this account that are located to the left of $i$ are considered joined (spent), and the ones in position $i$ and to the right of it are available for spending.
+All the notes belonging to this account that are located to the left of $i$ are considered joined (spent), and the ones in position $i$ and to the right of it are available for joining.

 ![Account spent offset](diagrams/account-spent-offset.png)